Floydlang/floyd/Notes/Floyd code.markdown

 * Users of the struct are not affected if you introduce a setter or getter to a property.
 They are also unaffected if you move a function from being a member function to a free function - they call them the same way.
 * There is no implicit _this_.
-* _invariant_ is required for structs that have dependencies between members (that have setters or mutating members) and is an expression that must always be true - or the song-struct is defect.
-The invariant function will automatically be called whenever before a new value is exposed to client code: when returning a value from a constructor, from a mutating member function etc.

-### Member-data
+#### Member-data
-* All members must have default value.
+* All members have default value.
 * All data is always read-only for clients.
-Member functions can mutate local instances of the struct.
+Member functions can mutate local-variable instances of the struct.
 * Clients can directly access all member variables.
 But you can explicitly hide member data by prefixing with "private".
-* You can take control over reading members by replacing its default value with a function.
+* You can take control over reading / writing members by replacing its default value with a get / set function.

+#### invariant
+_invariant_ is required for structs that have dependencies between members (that have setters or mutating members) and is an expression that must always be true - or the song-struct is defect.
+The invariant function will automatically be called before a new value is exposed to client code: when returning a value from a constructor, from a mutating member function etc.

+#### Built in Features of Structs
+- Destruction: destruction is automatic when there are no references to a struct.
+Copying is done automatically, no need to write code for this.
+All copies behave as deep copies.

+- **a < b**: tests all member data in the order they appear in the struct.
+Only public data and public getters are checked. x = make_some_object() y = find_some_object() if(x > b){
+	}
+- **a <= b**, **a > b**, **a >= b** -- these are derivated of a < b
+- **a == b** Tests all member data for deep equality.

+- **hash hash(v)** -- built in function that computes a deep hash of the value. x = make_some_object() my_hash = get_hash(x)
+- ### add deduplicate feature / function / tag?
+- **diff(a, b)** -- this is an automatic diff-function that returns a path to the first members that diff between a and b.
+This is a deep operation. ### Research how git does it.

+Notice about optimizations: many accellerations are made behind the scenes:
+- causing a struct to be copied normally only bumps a reference counter and shares the data via a reference.
+This makes copy fast.
+This makes equality fast too -- the same objects is always equal.
+- You cannot know that two structs with identical contents use the same storage -- if they are created independenlty from each other (not by copying) they are not necessarily deduplicated into the same object.
+- There is no way for client code to see if the struct instances are _the same_ - that is access the same memory via two separate pointers.

-### Mutation
+#### Mutation
-* When client attempts to mutate a struct, it always gets a new copy of the struct, with the change applied.
+* When client attempts to write to a member variable of a struct, it by default gets a new copy of the struct, with the change applied.
 This is the default behaviour.
 * If you want to control the mutation, you can add your own setter function as a member function.
 * You can add any type of mutating functions, not just setters.
-* It is often but not always possible to make an free function that mutates a value - if it can read all data from the original and can control all member data of the newly constructed value.
+* It is often (but not always) possible to make an free function that mutates a value.
+If it can read all data from the original and can control all member data of the newly constructed value.

-### Tuples (actually a struct)
+#### Tuples (actually a struct)
 You can access the members using indexes instead of their names, for use as a tuple.

 	a = struct { int, int, string }( 4, 5, "six");